HanXHX/ansible-nginx/doc/auth.md

 Description
 -----------

 Auth basic is managed in a separate list.
-Each auth file can be shared between locations or vhosts.
+Each auth file can be shared between locations or sites.

 Each htpasswd has few keys: